 When you‘re just getting started as a content creator, you might already have the knowledge your market is looking for.
 For successful content creators, however, expertise isn’t everything.

-Whether those needs are to solve a problem to simply increase their confidence in your industry, it's your job to put your market observations into terms they can understand and find lessons in.
+Whether those needs are to solve a problem or to simply increase their confidence in your industry, it's your job to put your market observations into terms they can understand and find lessons in.

-9. Question everything.
+10. Question everything.